thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // (undocumented)
     to: string;
 }

+// Warning: (ae-internal-missing-underscore) The name "getBYOCFactoryAddress" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function getBYOCFactoryAddress(): string;

 // Warning: (ae-internal-missing-underscore) The name "getBYOCRegistryAddress" should be prefixed with an underscore because the declaration is marked as @internal
 //